Demand An End to Cruel Live Export

 Not only is live export bad for animals, it's also bad for the environment.
 The live-export trade is one of the top 40 CO2 emitters in Australia.
 Cattle and sheep may be transported thousands of kilometers by truck, while the empty ships journeying back to Australia to collect their next load account for further emissions.

 By refusing to end live export, the government is facilitating the suffering and deaths of sensitive, gentle animals.
-Make sure Barnaby Joyce knows it by sending him a letter via the form below.
+Make sure Malcolm Turnbull knows it by sending him a letter via the form below.